 District staff has compiled a database of the end guns within the LEMA boundary.
 These locations are indicated in Attachment 2.
 As of January 2015, the District determined that there were 1306 end guns installed on center pivot systems within the LEMA boundary.
 The District has worked hard to estimate the water savings that will result by removing end guns.
-The District estimates a savings of 19,000 AFY.
-Additional management action to reduce water use will also be needed.
-The model suggests that another 4,000 AFY of water use needs to be curtailed in the focused area five to ten miles around St John (Attachment 3).
-Modeling suggests that this amount of reduction in water use will lessen the growth of future depletion at Zenith gage.
+The District estimates a savings of 14,750 AFY.

+Additional management action to reduce consumptive use will also be needed.
+BBGMDMOD suggests that another 4,000 AFY of water use or its hydrologic equivalent needs to be curtailed in the high impact area around St John (Attachment 1).
+BBGMDMOD suggests that this reduction amount in water use will lessen the growth of future streamflow losses at Zenith gage.
+The high impact area is further defined by the sections in the list below: